bertbesser/dvc-deps-management/blog-article.md

 ```
 Other means of configuring S3 bucket access for DVC/`boto3` are [documented here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).

-Adding an S3 bucket as remote to a DVC project is the same as adding any other type of remote (see the following code block or `scripts/walkthrough.sh`).
+Adding an S3 bucket as a remote to a DVC project is the same as adding any other type of remote (see the following code block or `scripts/walkthrough.sh`).
-From the given URI, DVC knows that the remote should reside in a bucket.
+Since the given URI start with `s3://`, DVC knows that the remote should reside in a bucket.
 The `-d` flag tells DVC that this remote should be used by default.
 Once the bucket is added, the DVC pipeline's configuration in `.dvc/config` should be saved, by committing the changes to Git.

 ```
-dvc remote add -d the_remote s3://YOUR_BUCKET_NAME
+dvc remote add -d name_of_the_remote s3://YOUR_BUCKET_NAME
-git add .dvc/config # save remote configuration, such that cached data can be pulled from your new remote when your team colleagues checkout the git repo
+git add .dvc/config # save the configuration of the newly added remote
 ```

 ## Using a DVC project as a dependency